phdsystems/software-engineering-labs/doc/ai/prompt-engineering/0-foundation/fundamentals.md

 ## Introduction

 **Prompt Engineering** is the discipline of designing inputs (prompts) that guide Large Language Models (LLMs) to produce desired outputs.
 In software engineering contexts, effective prompt engineering can dramatically improve code quality, reduce development time, and minimize errors.

+**Want to understand the WHY behind these principles?** Read [First Principles Approach](first-principles-approach.md) to learn the philosophical foundation and reasoning behind effective prompting.

 ### Why Prompt Engineering Matters